-The aim of a Prosthodontist is to restore the dentition to achieve the best possible functional and aesthetic outcome and relates to rebuilding natural teeth and restoring missing gaps with artificial (prosthetic) replacements.
-Training also involves knowledge of the other dental specialties to enable an integration of a patient's treatment plan using a broader approach, to ensure the highest level of care.
+The aim of prosthodontics is to restore the dentition to achieve the best possible functional and aesthetic outcome and relates to rebuilding natural teeth and restoring missing gaps with artificial (prosthetic) replacements.
+Training in this field also involves broad integration of knowledge to enable use of a broader approach, thus ensuring the highest level of care.

-A Prosthodontist is responsible for planning and completing complex restorative treatments, and can also be seen for a second opinion, regarding simple or more complex or involved treatment plans.
+A clinician trained specifically in this field is responsible for planning and completing complex restorative treatments, and can also be seen for a second opinion, regarding simple or more complex or involved treatment plans.

 This may involve a routine procedure such as making a crown for a damaged tooth or it could involve more complex procedures, such as full mouth reconstruction for dentistry which has failed over the years.
 In the majority of cases, the work of the Prosthodontist lies somewhere between these two clinical situations.

-Trauma, the ageing process, disease, and decay can cause damage to teeth, and when it is widespread a Prosthodontist specialist will gather in depth information following a thorough assessment, to devise a treatment plan to restore the function and appearance of your teeth.
+Trauma, the ageing process, disease, and decay can cause damage to teeth, and when it is widespread, our highly trained clinicians will gather in depth information following a thorough assessment, to devise a treatment plan to restore the function and appearance of your teeth.
 This can be likened to an architect assessing a site for building, such that sound plans can be made to give a predictable outcome.

-Treatments that fall under the care of a Prosthodontist include:
+Treatments that fall under the field of prosthodontics include:

-As part of any restorative effort, there are design elements utilised by a skilled Prosthodontist to ensure aesthetic proportions and pleasing, natural results.
+As part of any restorative effort, there are design elements to ensure aesthetic proportions and pleasing, natural results.
 These basic elements include:

 The Horizontal Smile Line